2020 Winter Lecture Series

 Presented by William H. Fredlund, Ph.D.

 James Tissot was one of the most celebrated artists of his time, yet we now know less about him than his contemporaries, the Impressionists.
 Dr. Fredlund presents an overview of Tissot’s life and work to prepare you for the Legion of Honor’s show James Tissot: Fashion and Faith (to Feb 9).
-TICKETS
+SOLD OUT

 SAT, JAN 11: FOUNDING MOTHERS OF THE TUDOR DYNASTY